-From a creditor perspective, and particularly where a double Luxco structure is used to secure the financing granted to the Luxembourg entity or its subsidiary(ies), pledges and other financial collateral arrangements governed by the Luxembourg Law of 5 August 2005 on financial collateral arrangements, as amended, should remain enforceable and should maintain their bankruptcy remoteness feature.
+From a creditor perspective, and in particular where a double Luxco structure is used to secure the financing granted to the Luxembourg entity or its subsidiary(ies), pledges and other financial collateral arrangements governed by the Luxembourg Law of 5 August 2005 on financial collateral arrangements, as amended, should remain enforceable and should retain their bankruptcy remoteness feature.
 The same applies to professional payment guarantees governed by the Law of 10 July 2020.
-Luxembourg should therefore continue to be an attractive jurisdiction for debt and security structuring, remaining a strong lender-friendly jurisdiction.
+Luxembourg should therefore remain attractive for debt and security structuring, retaining its status as a lender-friendly jurisdiction.